Skip to content

 • decreased amount of speech or repeating oneself

-• a lack of insight (being unaware of changes in their personality and behaviour or the true extent of these problems including on others around them).
+• a lack of insight (being unaware of changes in their personality and behaviour or the true extent of these problems including on others around them)

-In the early stages of bvFTD people may find that their memory remains intact.
-However, people might have difficulties with organization and concentration which can feel as though they are experiencing memory problems.
+In the early stages of bvFTD, people may find that their memory remains intact.
+However, people might have difficulties with organization and concentration, which can feel as though they are experiencing memory problems.
 Therefore, a problem with memory is often a symptom described by people living with bvFTD.

 As with other types of dementia, there is currently no cure for bvFTD.
-The rate of progression will also vary by individual however, because the condition is progressive the symptoms cannot be slowed and will eventually become more pronounced over time.
-Some medications can be used to manage symptoms such as apathy or agitation though there may be side effects.
-In a small number of people, FTD can overlap with one of several diseases that affect movement of the body such as amyotrophic lateral sclerosis (ALS), progressive supranuclear palsy (PSP), and corticobasal syndrome (CBS).
+The rate of progression will also vary by individual however, because the condition is progressive, the symptoms cannot be slowed and will eventually become more pronounced over time.
+Some medications can be used to manage symptoms such as apathy or agitation, though there may be side effects.
+In a small number of people, FTD can overlap with one of several diseases that affect movement of the body such as progressive supranuclear palsy (PSP) and corticobasal syndrome (CBS).
 In these cases, treatments specific to these conditions may be prescribed.
 Referral to a mental health professional to manage symptoms of depression or anxiety may also be helpful.
 Discuss with your doctor the treatment options that may be available to you to manage your symptoms.
 Apart from medical treatments, there are many behavioural strategies and interventions that people living with bvFTD as well as their family and friends can adopt to manage symptoms and maintain their personal and occupational functioning.

 Sore wrist